Propane Gas Storage: LPG – Propane Gas Storage Done Safely

 ● Mounded Tanks – Bullets

-● LPG Storage Spheres - Horton Spheres
+● Propane Storage Spheres - Horton Spheres

-● Underground LPG Storage Caverns
+● Underground Propane Storage Caverns

 A butane lighter is arguably the smallest LPG storage vessel.